College Basketball Invitational

 The College Basketball Invitational (CBI) is a men's college basketball tournament created in 2007 by The Gazelle Group.
 The inaugural tournament occurred after the conclusion of the 2007–08 men's college basketball regular season.
-The CBI selects 16 teams that are not selected for the NCAA Tournament or the National Invitation Tournament (NIT), and who are willing to pay a $27,500 entry fee to participate.
+The CBI selects sixteen teams that are not selected for the NCAA Division I men's basketball tournament or the National Invitation Tournament (NIT), and who are willing to pay a $27,500 entry fee to participate.
 In the CBI, prior to 2020 teams competed on home courts.
 After the post-COVID pandemic revival, the tournament has been staged at the Ocean Center in Daytona Beach, Florida.
-The CBI is a single-elimination tournament.
-Prior to 2020, the tournament was single elimination until the final two teams were determined, after which the championship was determined by a championship series with a best-two-out-of-three format.
+The CBI is a single-elimination tournament (prior to 2021, the tournament was single elimination until the final two teams were determined, after which the championship was determined by a championship series with a best two-out-of-three format).
 Since the tournament's 2021 revival and adoption of the single-site format, the championship is also determined by a single game.
-In 2023, the CBI introduced NIL funding of $40,000 to be distributed in the following manner: $25,000 to the Champion, $10,000 to the Runner-Up, and $2,500 to each Semifinalist.
+In 2023, the CBI introduced NIL funding of $40,000 to be distributed in the following manner: $25,000 to the champion, $10,000 to the runner-up, and $2,500 to each semifinalist.

+While these tournaments provide a chance for teams to continue their season, they are often unpopular among higher-profile teams due to the stigma of playing in a tertiary tournament.
+In 2014, Indiana Hoosiers athletic director Fred Glass declined a CBI invitation.
+He expressed, "We're Indiana.
+We don't play in the CBI."